ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: Experiments

 \section{Experiments}

-In this section, we evaluate CCGE on a diverse set of dexterous manipulation tasks both in simulation and real-world environments to answer the following key questions: \begin{itemize} \item \textbf{Q1} Does CCGE improve task performance and sample efficiency compared to existing intrinsic motivation methods across diverse kinds of manipulation tasks?
+In this section, we evaluate ContactExplorer on a diverse set of dexterous manipulation tasks both in simulation and real-world environments.
+We ask whether ContactExplorer improves task performance and sample efficiency over intrinsic motivation baselines (\textbf{Q1}), outperforms RL methods relying on task prior knowledge (\textbf{Q2}), and how its key design components contribute to overall performance (\textbf{Q3}).
+We further test whether contact patterns learned in simulation transfer to real-world manipulation (\textbf{Q4}) and whether the method applies to different dexterous hands (\textbf{Q5}; Appendix~\ref{sec:cross_emb}).